ORJournal/2023.0254/README.md

 ## Ongoing Development

-These examples are part of the examples in the [InvOpt](https://github.com/pedroszattoni/InvOpt) package.
+These examples in the paper are part of the examples in the [InvOpt](https://github.com/pedroszattoni/InvOpt) package.

 ## Support